H2SO4T/ARES/Readme.md

 We strongly suggest using Android 8.1 (to the best of our knowledge, the most stable).
 Google emulators are not meant to run for multiple days, and they can have unexpected behaviors due to this.
 ARES integrates many protection systems that save the current session and restart the emulators.
-However, sometimes the emulators are irremediably broken, and you need to delete and recreate the emulator.
+However, sometimes the emulators are irremediably broken, and you need to delete and recreate them.

 ### If MPI does not work